Aldersgate, City of London

 There has been a public house on the site of the Lord Raglan, at 61 Aldersgate Street, since Shakespeare’s day – indeed, the Bard is said to have been among its regulars.
 It was rebuilt in the mid-19th century, and renamed then after the Crimean War commander.

 North of the rotunda, the jutting edges of the Barbican residential complex filled most of the east side of Aldersgate Street in the early 1960s.
 Commercial offices (and one apartment block) formed an unbroken wall of stone and glass south of the junction with Long Lane at the beginning of the 21st century.
+The photo at the top of this article shows one of the construction projects in progress.
+A fire station had previously occupied the corner site.

 In 1667, John Milton wrote much of Paradise Lost in a house near Aldersgate.